 As Halloween approaches, a fun evening of trick-or-treating might be on the agenda for many young people.

 However, things can go wrong.
-Two years ago a group of trick-or-treaters were given Class A drugs by a man who mistakenly thought the drugs were sweets.
+One year, a group of trick-or-treaters were given Class A drugs by a man who mistakenly thought the drugs were sweets.